A fast and effective kernel two-sample test for large-scale data: Experiments

 \subsubsection{Computational time}

-We compare the computation time of the tests using $\texttt{R}$ on 2.2 GHz Intel Core i7 under various $m=n$ (Table \ref{tab:time_another_n}).
+We compare the computation time of the tests for log-normal data using $\texttt{R}$ on 2.2 GHz Intel Core i7 under various $m=n$ (Table \ref{tab:time_another_n}).
 We see that the new test is the fastest among the existing tests implemented by $\texttt{R}$.
-Although BT shows good performance in testing, it takes a long time to run and it is not useful for large-scale data.
-GT is faster than other existing tests, but $\texttt{R}$ blows up due to the memory issue storing the graph when the sample size is large.
+Although BT shows good performance in power, it takes a long time to run and it is not useful for large-scale data.
+GT is faster but $\texttt{R}$ encounters memory issues storing the pairwise distances for large sample sizes.